yoyoberenguer/BloomEffect/README.md

 ```
 ## Two methods
 ```
-# This bloom method is using massively numpy.ndarray to manipulate data.
+# Below bloom method is using massively numpy.ndarray to manipulate data.
 bloom = bloom_effect_array(surface, threshold, smooth_=1)

-# This method is using BufferProxy or C-Buffer data structure.
+# Below method is using BufferProxy or C-Buffer data structure.
 # It is also the fastest algorithm available.
 bloom = bloom_effect_buffer(surface, threshold, smooth_=1)